autopi-io/documentation/docs/guides/configuring_MQTT.md

 - Returner > Enabled: True

 :::note
 Some of these settings are not a necessity, but these are the settings we've seen provide best reliability and performance.
 The meaning of these settings can be found on the [Eclipse Mosquitto website](https://mosquitto.org/man/mosquitto-conf-5.html).
-The settings you add in [Broker > Custom > Configuraion] go directly into a Mosquitto configuration file: /etc/mosquitto/conf.d/custom.conf.
+The settings you add in [Broker > Custom > Configuration] go directly into a Mosquitto configuration file: /etc/mosquitto/conf.d/custom.conf.
 :::

 **Example**: